rubik/rubik.github.io/content/post/ab-testing-inference.md

 ## Summary
 TODO

-The [next post](/post/ab-testing-formulas/) describes in detail how the formulas for the target sample size is derived in some common scenarios.
+The [next post](/post/ab-testing-formulas/) will describe in detail how the formulas for the target sample size is derived in some common scenarios.